-This SIP has been prepared after obtaining and considering written professional advice from Lane Clark & Peacock LLP ("LCP"), the Scheme's investment adviser, whom the Trustee believes to be suitably qualified and experienced to provide such advice.
+This SIP has been prepared after obtaining and considering written professional advice from Lane Clark & Peacock LLP ("LCP"), the Scheme's investment adviser, whom the Trustees believe to be suitably qualified and experienced to provide such advice.
 The advice takes into account the suitability of investments including the need for diversification, given the circumstances of the Scheme, and the principles contained in this SIP.
-The Trustee has consulted with the relevant employer in producing this SIP.
-The Trustee has consulted with the relevant employers in producing this SIP.
+The Trustees have consulted with the relevant employer in producing this SIP.
+The Trustees have consulted with the relevant employers in producing this SIP.

-The Trustee will review this SIP from time to time and, with the help of its advisers, will amend it as appropriate.
+The Trustees will review this SIP from time to time and, with the help of its advisers, will amend it as appropriate.
 These reviews will take place as soon as practicable after any significant change in investment policy and at least once every three years.

-- Appendix 1 sets out details of the Scheme's investment governance structure, including key responsibilities of the Trustee, investment advisers and investment managers.
-It also contains a description of the basis of remuneration of the investment adviser and the investment managers. - Appendix 2 sets out the Trustee's policy towards risk appetite, capacity, measurement and management.
+- Appendix 1 sets out details of the Scheme's investment governance structure, including key responsibilities of the Trustees, investment advisers and investment managers.
+It also contains a description of the basis of remuneration of the investment adviser and the investment managers. - Appendix 2 sets out the Trustees' policy towards risk appetite, capacity, measurement and management.